epigeneticstoocean/AE17_Cvirginica_MolecularResponse/README.md

 # Script and Analyses Repository

+### **Disclaimer**
+This repository is actively being updated with revisions while the paper is under review.
+Asa result, some sections of this repository may not represent the final analysis included in the paper or may only have partial descriptions of analyses.

 **Repository for paper**: Ocean acidification induces subtle shifts in gene expression and DNA methylation in the tissue of calcification

 **Sequence data available at NCBI**